pmjones/adr/README.md

 ### Alternative Formulations

 This pattern may be better formulated as variations on _Controller_ and _View_ from _Model-View-Controller_ instead of a pattern of its own.

-That is, it may be that _Action_ is a variation similar to _Page Controller_, and thus better termed an _Action Controller_, thereby fitting into the _Controller_ portion of MVC.
-Likewise, it may be that _Responder_ is a variation similar to _Template View_ or _Transform View_, and thus better termed a _Response View_, thereby fitting into the _View_ portion of MVC.
+That is, it may be that _Action_ is a variation similar to _Page Controller_, and thus better termed an _Action Controller_.
+It would thereby fit into the _Controller_ portion of MVC.
+(Indeed, the formal description for _Page Controller_ says that it represents a "page or action.")

+Likewise, it may be that _Responder_ is a variation similar to _Template View_ or _Transform View_, and thus better termed a _Response View_.
+It would thereby fit into the _View_ portion of MVC.

-Having said that, I believe those alternative formulations are probably not as accurate, mostly because of the implicit interactions between _Model_ and _View_ in MVC.
+Having said that, I believe those alternative formulations are probably not as a description of web-based interactions as is ADR.
+This is mostly because of the implicit interactions between _Model_ and _View_ in MVC.
 In MVC, the _View_ updates the _Model_.
 In ADR, the _Responder_ does not update the _Domain_.

+### Ambiguous Domain

+_Domain_ covers a lot: not just the business domain, but environment and application state as well.
+It might be better to call this a _Model_, but that too is somewhat ambiguous.

+Additionally, it may be that the _Action_ should pass a [_Presentation Model_](http://martinfowler.com/eaaDev/PresentationModel.html) to the _Responder_ instead of _Domain_ data.
+But then, maybe the _Domain_ service layer used by the _Action_ returns a _Presentation Model_ that encapsulates application state.

+### Expanding Actions

+One commenter noted that the _Action_ element might be interpreted to allow for different logic based on the incoming request.
+For example, he noted that readers might expand a single _Action_ to cover different HTTP methods, and put the logc for the different HTTP methods into the same _Action_.

+While I believe the pattern implies that each _Action_ should do only one thing, that implication rising from the [_Controller_ vs _Action_](#controller-vs-action) and [RMR vs ADR](#rmr-resource-method-representation) comparisons, I will state it more explicitly here: the idea is that each _Action_ should express one, and only one, action in response to the incoming request.

+### Other Commentary

+The original blog post that led to this offering is at <http://paul-m-jones.com/archives/5970>.

+Stephan Hochdörfer responded to that offering at <http://blog.bitexpert.de/blog/controller-classes-vs.-action-classes>; followup discussion appears at <http://paul-m-jones.com/archives/5987> and <http://www.reddit.com/r/PHP/comments/25y89a/stephan_hochdörfer_and_actiondomainresponder>.

+Jon Leighton writes about a "Focused Controller" that maps well to the _Action_element in ADR at <http://www.jonathanleighton.com/articles/2012/explaining-focused-controller>.

+A followup post regarding _View_ vs _Responder_ is at <http://paul-m-jones.com/archives/5993> with Reddit commentary at <http://www.reddit.com/r/PHP/comments/26j3nf/the_template_is_not_the_view/> and <http://www.reddit.com/r/webdev/comments/26j5o9/the_template_is_not_the_view_xpost_from_rphp/>.

 ## Benefits and Drawbacks